-I swapped activities every now and then depending on the needs of the class.
+I swapped activities every once and a while, depending on the needs of the class.

 4. Incorporate Literature Circles and Author Studies.

-In my experiences, it has taken about a semester to introduce and really target each objective at least once.
+In my experiences, it has taken about a semester to introduce and target well each literacy objective at least once.

 Starting second semester, I begin literature circle groups or author studies with the kids.